akansha0607/FraudDetection/README.md

 # CreditCardFraudDetection
-It is a machine learning algorithm that can help us classify abnormal transactions.
+It is a machine learning algorithm that can detect credit card fraudulent transactions.